gaia-taipei/tw-firefox-weekly/FredLin.md

 ## 2015 Q4 Goals
 1. Solving Blockers and implement &lt;to be decided&gt; features, as measured by implementation completeness.
+  - Bug 1194045 - USB protocol can only be changed while USB storage is disabled.
+  - Bug 1203461 - USB protocol can only be changed when device unplugged
+  - Bug 1145332 - [FDN] Incorrect message displayed when updating FDN contact
+  - Bug 1145332 - [Settings]A alert "An unknown error occurred" pops up when user enters wrong PIN 2 and then changes to new PIN2
+  - Bug 1216075 - there is no version information in Add-on description screen.
+  - Bug 1217717 - Turn off airplane mode from settings, the wifi will be toggled on/off alternately
 2. Support Peripherals team for Bluetooth/transfer related Blockers, as measured by blocker burn down and days of blocker turnarounds.
 3. Improving settings including css maintainability, dialog, load time, addon hackability etc. (curated todo list http://bit.ly/settingsbacklog), as measured by # of issues addressed (eng plan or implementation).
+  - Bug 1214507 - polish startup procedure
+  - With landing Bug 1216435 & Bug 1218271, Settings decrease ~200ms loadtime (2.8s->2.6s)
+  - Bug 1205588 - [Settings] Define MediaStorage using new syntax provided by Observable
+  - Bug 1214951 - addon plus button UX is inconsistent with home screens
+  - Bug 1203473 - [Settings] Define AppStorage using new syntax provided by Observable
+  - Bug 1182129 - [PP] Back out privacy panel
 4. Pick up unfamilar parts related to settings ex: Wifi, APN, RIL..., as measured by # of parts handled (like bug addressedd)
+  - [Call Barring] Bug 1205596 - [Settings]A alert "An unknown error occurred" pops up when user enters wrong PIN 2 and then changes to new PIN
+  - learning through review & tests
+    - r+ [Messaging] Bug 1202301 - Convert messaging switches to use web components
+    - r+ [APN Settings] Bug 1200937 - support reading 'mtu' field from apn database
+    - r+ [Call Barring] Bug 1212715 - [Settings] Convert call barring settings switches to use web components
+    - r+ [FDN] Bug 1216400 - Convert settings call sub-panels to use gaia-switch
+    - r+ [Call Forwarding] Bug 1202974 - [Settings] Convert call settings switches to use web web components
 5. Experiment features that make people want to use or develop FxOS, as measured by featured raised and planning detail/implementation progress.